vsergeev/btckeygenie/README.md

 gimme-bitcoin-address
 =====================

-gimme-bitcoin-address is a standalone Bitcoin keypair generator written in Go.
+gimme-bitcoin-address is a standalone Bitcoin address generator written in Go.
 It generates an ECDSA secp256k1 keypair, writes the private key in **Wallet Import Format** to a text file to directory specified with the first argument, and writes the corresponding public key in **Bitcoin Address** format to